Torrey Pines State Natural Reserve: Trails

-The Torrey Pines State Natural Reserve offers 8 trails to hikers that vary in terms of length, difficulty, and scenery.
+Torrey Pines State Natural Reserve offers 8 trails to hikers that vary in terms of length, difficulty, and scenery.
 San Diego Tourism Authority says that three popular trails at the park are Guy Fleming Trail, Razor Point Trail, and Beach Trail.
 The Guy Fleming Trail is 0.7 mi and is the easiest trail at the park.
 The trail provides diverse scenery from Peñasquitos Marsh to views of La Jolla and is well known for whale sightings in the winter.
 The Razor Point Trail is a 1.4 mi loop that provides hikers with a view of ravines and badlands while overlooking the ocean.
-The Beach Trail is a 3/4 mi walk that leads one down to the Torrey Pines State Beach.
+The Beach Trail is a 3/4 mi walk that leads one down to Torrey Pines State Beach.
 Although it is the least scenic trail, it is very popular due to taking hikers straight to the wide-open beach.
 Other trails at the park are the Parry Grove Trail, Yucca Point Trail, High Point Trail, Broken Hill Trail, and Discovery Trail.
 The official Torrey Pines website provides more information on the other trails.